2023 Solar Incentives Guide for Iowa City, IA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
 Counties or states will also offer limited-time rebates at various times.
-If you receive a rebate, that amount will usually come off the total price before any tax credits are calculated.
+Any rebates you receive will usually come off your total price before tax credits are calculated.

 Best Technology